 Sew a Drawstring Bag

 In this 2-hour workshop, you will learn how to sew a lined drawstring bag.
 You must have basic sewing machine skills.
 As long as you can sew in a straight line, you will be fine.
-Depending on the venue, sewing machines may be available for your use, but you are welcome to bring your own.
+Depending on the venue, sewing machines may be available for your use, but you may need to bring your own.

 All materials will be provided.
 Cotton material for the bag will be available in a choice of patterns, with a contrasting plain fabric for the top and calico for the lining.